AlexPieptea/AlexPieptea/README.md

 ## Hi there 👋

-I am currently pursuing a Bachelor's degree in Informatics and Economics, with a strong interest in the intersection of technology and business.
+I am Alex, a student based in Romania, currently pursuing a Bachelor's degree in Informatics and Economics, with a strong interest in the intersection of technology and business.
 I am passionate about learning, continuously improving my technical skills, and growing both academically and personally.

 I adapt quickly to new environments and work efficiently both independently and in team settings.